 You can find the similar ones on Amazon:

-The umbrella is actually a beach umbrella — it’s much lighter than a market umbrella and costs a lot less, compared to the heavy market umbrellas that can cost a lot more and are harder to handle.
+The umbrella is actually a beach umbrella — it’s much lighter than a market umbrella and costs a lot less.
+Heavy market umbrellas can also be hard to handle.

 I wasn’t crazy about how heavy most umbrella stands are, plus they are also pricey, so I found an umbrella stand made out of plastic that you fill with sand or water.

-I don’t have to fill it with anything because the beach umbrella is so light and it’s more there to keep the umbrella straight, but I did fill it with some water to make it a bit heavier.
+I don’t have to fill it with anything because the beach umbrella is so light.
+I use it mostly to keep the umbrella straight, but I did fill it with some water to make it a bit heavier.

 Voila, another cheaper and more light-weight alternative: